Skip Navigation

 How can managers promote a psychologically safe environment?

-- Be available.
 It should be easy for your employees to find you if they need you.
 Just as an example, say your employees work on a hybrid schedule.
 You as their manager need to be there on the same days your employees are.
-If you aren’t, and the only time your employees hear from you is through email or instant chat when you’re requesting something, apathy will set in because they never see you.
+If you aren’t, and the only time your employees hear from you is through email or chat when you’re requesting something, apathy can easily set in .

-- Encourage calculated risk-taking.
 The key word here is “calculated.”
 When employees come to you with an idea, ask questions.
-I tend to be more data driven than I am reliant on gut feelings, so I’m always asking for evidence.
+Use data where you can and encourage employees to do the same.
 What’s the risk vs. reward?
 Share information to help the employee gain perspective and improve their decision making.

 All of these things won’t happen right away.
 They might take weeks or months, even a year, for the idea of psychological safety to become ingrained.
 Don’t be troubled if they remain meek and soft-spoken for a while; they just need time to come out of their shell.